 Ah, “The Shack” – where theology meets therapy in a woodsy retreat that smells suspiciously of fresh coffee and unresolved issues.
 It’s the spiritual equivalent of a weekend getaway, but with more visions and fewer mini-bars.
 So, let’s get to the burning question: is “The Shack” a true story, or just a very elaborate church campfire tale?
 Pull up a chair (and maybe a therapist), as we dig into this celestial mystery.

-Is "The Shack" Based on a True Story
+- Is “The Shack” a Good Book?

 The Divine Debate: Fact or Fiction?